Add this and other places to your personal travel plan. We will then help you with further suitable suggestions: free of charge and straightaway!

-With a height of 1,776 feet (1776 was the year of the declaration of independence), the One World Trade Center is the tallest building in the western hemisphere.
-There are only two buildings in the world that are taller: the Burj Khalifa in the United Arab Emirates which stands an incredible 2719,82 feet tall and the Makkah Royal Clock Tower Hotel in Saudi Arabia that reaches a height of 1971,78 feet.
+With a height of 1,776 feet (1776 was the year of the declaration of independence), the One World Trade Center is one of the tallest building in the Western hemisphere.
+There are only a few structures that are taller, such as the Burj Khalifa in the United Arab Emirates.
+Standing 2719,82 feet tall, it leads the list of tallest buildings in the world.

-One World Trade Center’s 104 floors includes over 853000 square feet of office space, 3 observation platforms located on the 100 to 102nd floors, a lobby that is open to the public, and a variety of restaurants.
-Up till 2009, the new World Trade Center was to be called Freedom Tower but the name was changed to One WTC before its opening.
+One World Trade Center’s 104 floors include over 853,000 square feet of office space, 3 observation platforms located on the 100 to 102nd floors, a lobby that is open to the public, and a variety of restaurants.
+Up till 2009, the new World Trade Center was to be called Freedom Tower but the name was changed to One World Trade Center before its opening.
 The Port Authority considered the name Freedom Tower to be too emotionally charged.

-You have a choice of a total of 5 different tickets for the observation platform One World Observatory.
+You have different ticket options for the observation platform One World Observatory.
 What is really useful is that the One World Observatory also sells flex tickets meaning that you can fit it into your sightseeing schedule more freely and also according to the weather.
 It is also possible to print your tickets at home, meaning that buying tickets online is a whole lot more convenient!

 Remember to get there slightly beforehand as you need to factor in the time it takes you to get to the top.
 With tickets that have a fixed timeframe for your visit (for example: “Tuesday, August 28, 2015 – 6:00 p.m.”) you should arrive approx. 45 minutes to an hour earlier.
 With a priority ticket, getting there 30 minutes early should be enough.